Two-stage Geometric Information Guided Image Reconstruction: Numerical examples

 \subsection{Example 3}

 Our last test image is a T1 weighted MR image of the knee showing femur, patella, tibia and menisci from \url{http://www.mr-tip.com/}.
 We first added zero-mean complex Gaussian noise $\sigma = 10$ to the spectral data sampled by 40 radial lines (sampling rate 12.71\%).
 The recovered images and their associated enlarged patches given by GeoCS, RecPF and EdgeCS are shown respectively in Fig. \ref{fig:test3}.
 Visually our result is more natural in the bones and junctions and is closer to the ground truth than those given by the other two methods.
-Again for better visual comparison, the residue images are listed in Fig. \ref{fig:test3dif}.
+It is worth noting that staircase artifacts are significantly reduced in our result while they are quite obvious in the RecPF and EdgeCS results especially in the smooth bone regions.
+For better visual comparison, we show the residue images in Fig. \ref{fig:test3dif}.

 By fixing the sampling rate as 12.71\%, we also perform the comparisons on spectral data with different noise levels $\sigma=5,10,15,20$.
-In the case of large noise level, it's better to adjust the regularization parameters accordingly.
-It's also true in RecPF and EdgeCS algorithms.
-From Table \ref{table:test3err} and Table \ref{table:test3snr}, we observe that our proposed algorithm is robust to the noise and produces more accurate reconstructed images than the other methods.
+In the case of large noise level, it is better to adjust the regularization parameters accordingly.
+It is also true in RecPF and EdgeCS algorithms.
+From Table \ref{table:test3err}, we observe that our proposed algorithm is robust to the noise and produces more accurate reconstructed images than the other methods.
 All the results are obtained under the optimal parameter settings for each method.